 Many people consider the River Café to be the best restaurant in Brooklyn, and it is probably the most expensive.
 The romantic waterside eatery, which could easily skate by on its gorgeous views of downtown Manhattan, has spawned a long roster of great chefs, including Charlie Palmer (Aureole), David Burke (davidburke & donatella) and Rick Moonen (RM, Oceana).
 Stellar dishes include crisp oysters with smoked salmon and caviar, rack of lamb or lobster specials.

-Top Chef honcho Tom Colicchio has partnered with Sisha Ortuzar (Gramercy Tavern) to open this New American restaurant.
-Bryant Hunt is in the kitchen, dispatching dishes like pork chops with an apple–brussels sprout hash, and scallops topped with hen-of-the-woods mushrooms and kale-pear chutney.
-The ace seats are near the floor-to-ceiling windows, which provide views of the East River.
+Top Chef honcho Tom Colicchio’s New American restaurant dispatches dishes like pork chops with an apple–brussels sprout hash, and scallops topped with hen-of-the-woods mushrooms and kale-pear chutney.
+The ace seats are near the floor-to-ceiling windows, which provide expansive views of the East River.
 In warmer months, snag a spot on the patio for an even more impressive vista.

 Yes, it gets crowded.
 And yes, it gets crowded with annoyingly preppy UWSers.
 But the view, the terrace and the breeze make it hard to write off the Boat Basin.
 Summer in the city almost requires a visit or two to this social hub, and if you don’t mind waiting, you will be rewarded with a cynicism-busting sunset over the Hudson while you down burgers and beers with your best friends.

-Boston has Cheers; Coney Island has Ruby’s.
-This raffish open-air dive has been a neighborhood treasure since the late Ruby Jacobs opened it in 1976 (Jacobs’s daughters Cindy and Melody took over in 2000), making it the oldest bar and grill on the boardwalk.
-When it’s not serving as headquarters for zany traditions like the Mermaid Parade and the Polar Bear Club, the seaside watering hole offers beachgoers a campy reprieve, with Harpo Marx figurines, pictures of bikini babes, plastic cups of beer, a Sinatra-heavy jukebox and unabashedly greasy eats.
-Summer-job teens dispatch all things fried: crunchy, golden corn dogs, generously breaded jumbo shrimp and waffle fries.
+Boston has Cheers, Coney Island has Ruby’s.
+The raffish open-air dive has been a neighborhood treasure since the namesake Ruby Jacobs opened it in 1976, making it the oldest bar and grill on the boardwalk.
+When it’s not serving as headquarters for zany traditions like the Mermaid Parade, this seaside watering hole offers beachgoers a campy reprieve — complete with Harpo Marx figurines, framed photos of bikini babes, beer sloshed into plastic pint cups, and unabashedly greasy eats.
+Summer-job teens dispatch all things fried: crunchy, golden corn dogs; generously breaded jumbo shrimp, and waffle fries.
 Just wait 30 minutes before you take a dip in the Atlantic.